-Impairment of available for sale financial assets
+Impairment of available for sale financial assets:

-As mentioned in Note 10 of the consolidated financial statements, the Group's available for sale financial assets consists of quoted shares and funds.
-The quoted shares are carried at market value depending on Qatar Exchange prices at each reporting date, whereas funds are carried at fair value at each reporting date.
+As mentioned in Note 11 to the consolidated financial statements, the Group's available for sale financial assets (AFS) consist of quoted shares and unquoted shares.
+The quoted shares are carried at market value depending on Qatar Exchange prices at each reporting date.